CityScope/CS_Mobility_Service/README.md

 # CS_Mobility_Service
 A web service providing mobility simulations for CityScope projects.
+This project provides a mobility simulation framework which performs microsimulations of mobility behavior.
+It can be used to evaluate static scenarios or can be deployed as a web-service for a CityScope model which provides updated mobility simulations each time new inputs are available.
+The model also calculates mobility-related urban indicators based on the simulatino results.
+Each model is an object of the class MobilityModel.

 ![viz](./images/mob_sim_viz.gif)

 ## MobilityModel Class
 The MobilityModel class creates a model of the target area and simulates the mobility behaviour of a sample of the population.
-The following inputs ust be provided on initialisation:
+The following inputs must be provided on initialisation:
 - table_name: the name of the table end-point on city_IO
 - city_folder: the folder where the input data for this city are located.
 - seed: for the random number generator